There are just three types of customer service.

 The crux is that knowledge needs to be documented well, even for offering quality live support.

 Your internal knowledge base also needs regular updating — much as your customer-facing knowledge base.
-Here are some solutions you can use to build and maintain a good internal knowledge base; a special shout out for WikiPress, our WordPress theme that lets you create a company-wide Wikipedia, powering all the knowledge you need for everything, including your customer service ops.
+Here are some solutions you can use to build and maintain a good internal knowledge base; a special shout out for WikiPress, that lets you create a company-wide Wikipedia, powering all the knowledge you need for everything, including your customer service ops.

 Community customer service